-Optimized CLAT FAQs The Basics
+Optimized CLAT FAQs, Part 1: The Basics

 The Optimized CLAT (OCLAT) is a special version of a charitable lead annuity trust (CLAT) that has been designed to optimize the tax and economic benefits to the contributor.